Course Proposals and Curriculum Development

 Proposals for New and Reinstated Courses | Courses Proposed to Satisfy Core Curriculum Requirements | Curriculum Development and Revision

 Proposals for New and Reinstated Courses

 Proposals for new courses typically originate in the board of study.
-A completed course proposal form is required for all new courses and when reinstating courses not in the current Purchase College Catalog.
+A completed course proposal form is required for all new courses and when reinstating courses not in the current Purchase College Catalog or on the program website.
 The course proposal form, with instructions, is available online:

 The Liberal Arts and Sciences Academic Council (LASAC) or the Arts Academic Council (AAC) approves courses that are proposed to satisfy core curriculum requirements.
 If the course is proposed to satisfy a SUNY-wide general education requirement, approval of the Educational Policies Committee (EPC) is also needed.

 SUNY’s Guide to Academic Program Planning provides an overview for planning new academic programs or revising existing programs.
 More specific directions are provided on the corresponding SUNY academic program planning forms.